All Episodes

 It's pretty darn funny.

-800-941 Sean uh on this election day.
+800-941, Sean, on this election day.

-Uh all right, let's say Samantha, let's say hi to Samantha in Michigan.
+Let's say hi to Samantha in Michigan.

-Hey Samantha, glad you called.
+Hey, Samantha, glad you called.

 Thanks for being with us.

-Um, my question for you is this we there are millions of us who feel that we watched an election being stolen in front of our eyes in November of 2020.
+There are millions of us who feel that we watched an election being stolen in front of our eyes in November of 2020.

 And if you say that out loud, you're called crazy or a kook or a conspiracy theorist.